kylehotchkiss/configurations/readme.md

 Some code I use to setup new laptops.
 Philosophies:

 * Don't reinvent the wheel.
 I've been using these configurations for years, across many computers.
 * Configure once, not for every project.
-I am a web developer with many clients, and often when called into a new project I'm in something of a rush.
-Making setting up new-to-me projects quickly is critical.
+I am a web developer with many clients, I'd prefer to be up and running as soon as possible.
 * Prefer UI when elegant native apps exist.
 Command line when not.
   * For example, Tower 2 (Git application) is far better than command line
   * Transmit is far better than rsyncing files or trying to login to S3.